Divorce is ranked as the second most stressful life event that can happen to a person, just behind the death of a spouse.

 This protects the spouse who moved from losing their capital gain exclusion.
 If it’s clear that the change in residency was due to the divorce settlement, the moving spouse retains their right to the capital gain exclusion.

-What if you shared a business with your ex?
+What if you ran a business with your ex?

 Generally speaking, there are two options: